François-André Danican Philidor: Chess career

 Jacques François Mouret, one of the best French players of the early 19th century, was Philidor's great-nephew.

-l'Analyse du jeu des Échecs
+Analyse du jeu des Échecs

 In 1749, Philidor published his famous book Analyse du jeu des Échecs.
 He printed a second edition in 1777 and a third in 1790.
 The book was such an advance in chess knowledge that, by 1871, it had gone through about 70 editions and had been translated into English, Spanish, German, Russian and Italian.
 In it, Philidor analyzed nine different types of game openings.
 Most of the openings of Philidor are designed to strengthen and establish a strong defensive center using pawns.
 He is the first one to realize the new role of the pawn in the chess game, and his most famous advice was the saying "The pawns are the soul of chess."